 Light, lemon sponge, filled with the best lemon curd from Hawkshead Relish piped, whipped cream.
 Topped with another deliciously lemon sponge and then drizzled in fresh lemon icing.
 Finally, finished with colour co-ordinating sprinkles, for fun and added crunch.

 The silicone moulds needed to bake this giant doughnut are available online, Amazon or from Lakeland.
 Inexpensive and easy to use, I can guarantee you will not regret buying.
-If that is beyond your means then this doughnut can be baked in two 7-8″ sandwich, cake tins.
+Alternatively, this doughnut can also be baked in two 7-8″ sandwich, cake tins.
 Perhaps add the moulds to a birthday or Christmas list?

 Due to the flavour and presentation of this bake, it is perfect to serve for dessert, or any time you have friends or family pop round.

 Recipe: Lemon Drizzle Whipped Cream Filled Giant Doughnut serves 8-10